 September is, in our opinion, one of the best months to visit the Lofoten Islands.
 Here are a few reasons why:

-September is already off-season, so crowds begin to dwindle, and prices drop.
+✅ September in Lofoten is already shoulder season/low season, so crowds begin dwindling and prices drop.

 Due to its location in the northern hemisphere, the Lofoten Islands have four distinct seasons: spring, summer, fall, and winter.
 However, the seasons do not necessarily correspond to what you might be used to from other places in the northern hemisphere.

 The usual monthly breakdown for the northern hemisphere:

 In Lofoten, the seasons would be more like this:

 The colorful autumn in Lofoten is short.
 The bright yellow, orange, and red fall colors start to show in the first half of September, and they usually last until the first autumn storm that blows the leaves off the trees.

 But even after the leaves are gone, the small bushes and plants will still keep the beautiful colors for a bit longer, so the landscape is very photogenic, especially when the sun shines and enhance the colors.
 So if you are autumn lovers like us, you will love visiting Lofoten in September!